kauri-io/Content/OpenZeppelin 101/Crowdsales.md

 ## What is a Crowdsale?

-In Blockchain, crowdsales are fundraisers to assist in the development of a project or start-up.
-Tokens sold during the crowdsale are used to participate in the project once it's launched.
+In Blockchain, crowdsales are fundraisers to assist in the development of a project.
+Backers use the tokens sold during the crowdsale to participate in the project once it's launched.
 The tokens are usable only within this project.

 ## OpenZeppelin & Crowdsales